-The first sign of heart disease is often a heart attack or other serious event, but there are a few cardinal signs to be aware of that can help recognize problems before they come to a head.
+The first sign of heart disease is often a heart attack or other serious event.
+But, there are a few important signs that can help you recognize problems before they come to a head.

 - difficulty catching your breath after moderate physical exertion, like walking up a flight of stairs

 - a sense of discomfort or squeezing in your chest that lasts for 30 minutes to a few hours

 - unexplained pain in your upper torso, neck, and jaw

 - a heartbeat that is faster, slower, or more irregular than usual

 Heart disease that involves your blood vessels is often signaled by: